 - Prioritize: Because the bug affects core purchasing functionality, it’s labeled High Priority.

-- Assign: Jira automation assigns the issue to the frontend developer who recently worked on checkout features.
+- Assign: Jira automation assigns the issue to the right team members, ensuring the correct person - such as the software engineers who recently worked on checkout features - receives the notification

 - Test Coverage: After the fix, QA tests across various browsers.
 The bug transitions from